-Pollaughan Farmhouse is the beautifully restored Victorian Wing of the Owner's Farmhouse with completely separate entrance and a very private safely walled garden.
-Pollaughan Farm is secretively hidden just inland from Roseland’s best beaches and peacefully set among 22 acres of rolling pastures and lakes with an all weather tennis court on site and animal feeding/egg collecting for children.
+Pollaughan Farmhouse is the beautifully restored Victorian wing of the owner's farmhouse with completely separate entrance and a very private safely walled garden.
+Pollaughan Farm is hidden just inland from The Roseland Penninsula's best beaches and peacefully set among 22 acres of rolling pastures and lakes with an all weather tennis court on site and animal feeding/egg collecting for children.

 Fallow Cottage is a detached and an upside down house to make best use of the gorgeous views.
-Pollaughan Farm is secretively hidden just inland from Roseland’s best beaches and peacefully set among 22 acres of rolling pastures and lakes with an all weather tennis court on site and animal feeding/egg collecting for children.
+Pollaughan Farm is hidden just inland from The Roseland Penninsula's best beaches and peacefully set among 22 acres of rolling pastures and lakes with an all weather tennis court on site and animal feeding/egg collecting for children.